-To find your CHC contact information, please go to Contact Information for CHCs weblink.
+To find your CHC contact information, please go to Contact Information for CHCs page.
 The CHC will review and provide comments on the application and documentation.
 Upon concurring with the signage request, the CHC will submit the application and documentation to the Texas Historical Commission.

 Once the THC has reviewed and approved the application, it will be sent to TxDOT for review and final approval.
 The applicant and CHC are responsible for coordination with TxDOT for funding, fabrication, and installation of the Historic Texas Highway signs.

-Where can the Signs go?
+Where Can the Signs go?